decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 }
 ```

-Unless previously coordinated in a layer above DIDComm, the default recipients of the envelope MUST include all the `keyAgreement` entries representing Bob.
-This allows Bob to decrypt his messages on any device he controls, without sharing keys.
+Unless previously coordinated in a layer above DIDComm, the default recipients of the envelope SHOULD include all the `keyAgreement` entries representing Bob.
+This allows Bob to decrypt his messages on any device he controls, without sharing keys across his devices.
 The corresponding `kid` header for this recipient MUST have a DID URL pointing to a corresponding verification method in the DID document.
 This verification method MUST be associated with the `keyAgreement` verification relationship and the verification material MUST be retrieved from the DID document to execute the ECDH-1PU key derivation for content key wrapping.

 When Bob receives the envelope, the unpacking process on his end MUST resolve the `skid` protected header value using Alice's DID doc's `keyAgreement[0]` in order to extract her public key.
 In Alice's DID Doc example above, `keyAgreement[0]` is a reference id.
 It MUST be resolved from the main `verificationMethod[]` of Alice's DID document (not shown in the example).